This sugar cookie fruit pizza is a classic dessert recipe I learned volunteering at The Arkansas Children's hospital.

 - 2 oz cool whip

-- 1 tsp vanilla extract
+- ½ teaspoon vanilla extract

 - chopped hazelnuts (optional)

-Spread the mixture onto the cookie.
+- Spread the cream cheese mixture onto the cooled cookie.

-Add chopped nuts.
+- Add chopped nuts.
 Hazelnuts are my favorite with this compilation, but you can also use almonds or unsalted pistachios.
 If you are making this nut-free, then pumpkin seeds work really well for a nice crunch as well.